The Homer They Fall: Reception

 In its original broadcast, "The Homer They Fall" finished 29th in ratings for the week of November 4–10, 1996, with a Nielsen rating of 10.0, equivalent to approximately 9.7 million viewing households.
 It was the second highest-rated show on the Fox network that week, following The X-Files.

 In response to the season fourteen episode "Barting Over", which is about skateboarding, Raju Mudhar of the Toronto Star listed what he thought were "excellent" episodes of The Simpsons and scenes also related to sports.
 He included "The Homer They Fall", writing that Drederick Tatum is "a thinly veiled Mike Tyson parody who's made cameos over the years".

 Similarly, in 2004 ESPN.com released a list of the Top 100 Simpsons sport moments, ranking the entire episode at #2, saying, "Greatest sports introduction ever: In the Tatum fight, Homer is introduced as the Brick Hithouse (and is also known as the Southern Dandy), and his walk-to-the-ring music is 'Why Can't We Be Friends?
 Drederick Tatum was placed at the eighteenth spot on the list.
-Conversely, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, called it "the dullest, one-joke episode of the entire series".
+Conversely, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, called it "the dullest, one-joke episode of the entire series".
 Kyle Fowler writes "when Moe eventually flies into the ring via giant fan, it’s not only a touching moment because of how concerned we are for Homer, but it’s also a final stand for morality and dignity.
 The fact that ring announcer Michael Buffer says, 'whatever dignity remained in boxing is literally flying out the window' only serves to drive that point home.
 'The Homer They Fall' is the kind of episode we most often associate with the earliest seasons of The Simpsons, because it boasts a streamlined narrative, is filled with subtle one-liners, and uses those tools to substantiate a cultural critique while adding in a huge dose of heart.
 Turns out that cactus was right; sometimes you have to fight back, even if it’s not with your fists."